Governor-General of Australia: Backgrounds of governors-general

 Former leading politicians and members of the judiciary have figured prominently.
-Lord Dudley was Lord Lieutenant of Ireland (1902–1905).
-Lord Stonehaven (as John Baird) was Minister for Transport in the Cabinets of Bonar Law and Stanley Baldwin; and after his return to Britain he became Chairman of the UK Conservative Party.
-Sir Isaac Isaacs was successively Commonwealth Attorney-General, a High Court judge, and Chief Justice.
-Sir William McKell was Premier of New South Wales.
-Lord Dunrossil (as William Morrison) was Speaker of the UK House of Commons.
-Lord De L'Isle was Secretary of State for Air in Winston Churchill's cabinet from 1951 to 1955.
+William Ward, 2nd Earl of Dudley was Lord Lieutenant of Ireland (1902–1905).
+John Baird, 1st Viscount Stonehaven (as John Baird) was minister for Transport in the cabinets of Bonar Law and Stanley Baldwin; and after his return to Britain he became chairman of the UK Conservative Party.
+Sir Isaac Isaacs was successively Commonwealth attorney-general, a High Court judge, and chief justice.
+Sir William McKell was premier of New South Wales.
+William Morrison, 1st Viscount Dunrossil (as William Morrison) was Speaker of the UK House of Commons.
+William Sidney, 1st Viscount De L'Isle was secretary of State for Air in Winston Churchill's cabinet from 1951 to 1955.
 More recent governors-general in this category include Lord Casey, Sir Paul Hasluck, Sir John Kerr, Sir Ninian Stephen, Bill Hayden and Sir William Deane.

-Of the eleven Australians appointed governor-general since 1965, Lord Casey, Sir Paul Hasluck and Bill Hayden were former federal parliamentarians; Sir John Kerr was the Chief Justice of the Supreme Court of New South Wales; Sir Ninian Stephen and Sir William Deane were appointed from the bench of the High Court; Sir Zelman Cowen was a vice-chancellor of the University of Queensland and constitutional lawyer; Peter Hollingworth was the Anglican Archbishop of Brisbane; and Major-General Michael Jeffery was a retired military officer and former Governor of Western Australia.
-Quentin Bryce's appointment was announced during her term as Governor of Queensland; she had previously been the Federal Sex Discrimination Commissioner.
-General David Hurley was a retired Chief of Defence Force and former Governor of New South Wales.
+Of the eleven Australians appointed governor-general since 1965, Lord Casey, Sir Paul Hasluck and Bill Hayden were former federal parliamentarians; Sir John Kerr was the chief justice of the Supreme Court of New South Wales; Sir Ninian Stephen and Sir William Deane were appointed from the bench of the High Court; Sir Zelman Cowen was a vice-chancellor of the University of Queensland and constitutional lawyer; Peter Hollingworth was the Anglican Archbishop of Brisbane; and Major General Michael Jeffery was a retired military officer and former governor of Western Australia.
+Quentin Bryce's appointment was announced during her term as governor of Queensland; she had previously been the Federal Sex Discrimination Commissioner.
+General David Hurley was a retired chief of Defence Force and former governor of New South Wales.

-Significant post-retirement activities of earlier Governors-General have included: Lord Tennyson was appointed Deputy Governor of the Isle of Wight; Sir Ronald Munro Ferguson (by now Lord Novar) became Secretary of State for Scotland; and Lord Gowrie became Chairman of the Marylebone Cricket Club (Lord Forster had also held this post, before his appointment as governor-general).
+Significant post-retirement activities of earlier governors-general have included: Lord Tennyson was appointed deputy governor of the Isle of Wight; Sir Ronald Munro Ferguson (by now Lord Novar) became secretary of State for Scotland; and Lord Gowrie became chairman of the Marylebone Cricket Club (Henry Forster, 1st Baron Forster had also held this post, before his appointment as governor-general).